MONTESSORI STATEMENT OF DIVERSITY

 BHMS supports community members in their growth and awareness of their own multifaceted identities and the diversity of identity in the world around them.
 Our community embraces these ongoing efforts, confident that we each have a valuable role to play in making a positive difference in society, both inside and outside the classroom.

-MONTESSORI STATEMENT OF DIVERSITY VIDEO
+BHMS STATEMENT OF DIVERSITY VIDEO